Should You Use A Tax Refund Loan?

 What Is A Tax Refund Loan?

-Taxpayers must file their tax return to even be considered for this type of financing, and your tax preparer must determine that you are due a refund for the previous year’s taxes.
+Taxpayers must file their tax return to even be considered for this type of financing.
+Your tax preparer must also determine that you’re due a refund for the previous year’s taxes.
 If you owe taxes instead, you won’t be eligible for a tax refund loan.
-So, if you want a tax refund loan, you’ll need to have all the information and forms – such as W-2s or 1099s – required to file your annual income tax return.
+So, if you want a tax refund loan, you’ll need all the information and forms – such as W-2s or 1099s – required to file your annual income tax return.

 Save Time With Our Efficent Loan Options.